Jeff-411/compare-selectors1/README.md

 - Create detailed HTML reports of analysis results
 - Runs in two modes:
   - npm command line scripts
+    > Recommend for quick analysis of predefined files
   - browser-based interactive diff visualization
+    > More robust option for analysis of any selected files

 ## Installation